Pandaqi/Pandaqi-Studio/pandaqi-studio/content/unstable-universe/_index.md

 boardgame: true

 title: "Unstable Universe"
-headerTitle: "Unstable Universe | The only boardgame where you're allowed to cut the paper into pieces"
+headerTitle: "The only boardgame where you're allowed to cut the paper into pieces"
 blurb: "The only boardgame where you're allowed to cut the board into pieces, especially when you are losing."

-fullHeaderImg: "unstableuniverse_header"
-headerImg: "unstableuniverse_header"
-headerThumb: "unstableuniverse_logo"
 headerDarkened: true

 customHeight: "small"